tinywook/react/manuscript/getting_started/01_introduction_to_react.md

 ## `React.createElement` and JSX

 Given we are operating with virtual DOM, there's a [high level API](https://facebook.github.io/react/docs/top-level-api.html) for handling it.
-A naïve React component written using the JavaScript API could look like this:
+A native React component written using the JavaScript API could look like this:

 ```javascript
 const Names = () => {